WinkPay POS Integration

 10.1 ProGuard / R8 — consumer rules are auto-propagated

 The SDK ships consumer-rules.pro and declares it via consumerProguardFiles, so it is automatically merged into your app's R8 rules at build time.
-You do not need to copy any WinkPay-specific rules into your app — the bundled set covers the public API surface (WinkPaySdk, WinkPaySdk.Config, WinkPayEmbedded, the EmbeddedPayment* data classes) and the kotlinx.serialization companion serializers used by the API model classes.
+You do not need to copy any WinkPay-specific rules into your app — the bundled set covers the public API surface (WinkPaySdk, WinkPaySdk.Config, WinkPayEmbedded, the EmbeddedPayment* data classes) and the SDK's own serialization needs.

-If you minify your app and see R8 warnings about other transitive dependencies you pull in (OkHttp, ML Kit, your POS vendor SDK, etc.), add the relevant -keep / -dontwarn rules in your own app/proguard-rules.pro — those live outside the WinkPay SDK and are your app's responsibility.
+If you minify your app and see R8 warnings about other transitive dependencies that your own app pulls in (your POS vendor SDK, analytics libraries, etc.), add the relevant -keep / -dontwarn rules in your own app/proguard-rules.pro — those live outside the WinkPay SDK and are your app's responsibility.

 10.2 APK size impact

 The SDK adds roughly 10 MB compressed (~25 MB uncompressed, arm64-v8a only) to your APK.
-The ML Kit face-detection model is delivered at runtime by Google Play Services — zero APK cost.
+The face-detection model is delivered on-device at runtime by the platform — zero APK cost.

 To keep the build lean, set ndk.abiFilters += "arm64-v8a" (the SDK only ships arm64-v8a anyway — including other ABIs just inflates your APK with native libs that won't run).